-Dr. Szesnat serves as the Academic Dean of the College, as Professor of Biblical Literature and Languages, and as Head of the Department of Biblical Studies.
+Dr Szesnat serves the College as Professor of Biblical Literature and Languages, as well Head of the Department of Biblical Studies.

 At PTC: September 1998 – August 2001, and again since January 2010.

 Born and raised in Germany, Holger took up theological studies there (1984-1987) before moving to South Africa (1987-1998), where he completed postgraduate work in New Testament Studies.
 He taught at a number of South African universities before taking up an offer to work at PTC (1998-2001), where he taught New Testament in 1998-1999, and then directed the PTC Education by Extension programme (2000-2001).
 He left PTC in September 2001 for family reasons and taught Biblical Studies at the Eastern Region Ministry Course, based in Cambridge, UK (2001-2009).
 While in the UK, he also served part-time as an Affiliated Lecturer at the Divinity Faculty of the University of Cambridge (2001-2009), and as an external examiner for a Certificate programme in theology for ministry at the University of Oxford (2005-2009).
 He returned to PTC in January 2010 to teach New Testament Studies.
-In July 2012, he was additionally appointed as the Academic Dean of the College.
+From July 2012 till April 2016, he additionally served as the Academic Dean of the College.

 Contact & Other Websites